Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: Simulations

 \section{Simulations}

-In this section, we demonstrate using simulations that our approach identifies the correct exposure region which maximizes the difference in conditional means and estimates the correct difference built into a DGP for this region.
+In this section, we demonstrate using simulations that our approach identifies the correct exposure region that maximizes/minimizes conditional mean and estimates the correct PIE target parameter built into a DGP for this region.
+Henceforth we refer to our method as CVtreeMLE.